echonest/msd-examples/README.md

 except that in the flat file format, the 'track id' field has been moved from field 52 to the first field.

+In the repository you will find tiny.dat which contains data for 20 tracks.

 Map-reduce jobs
 ===============